ytrms/notes/content/index.md

 title: Home
 tags:
 ---
+Hi!
 It looks like you found my notes.
 That's serendipitous.

+I do have a "regular" blog, which you can find at [trms.me](https://trms.me), but these days I'm liking this style of writing and publishing a bit more.
+It's lower friction.

-Do you wanna hear about [[software|my favorite software]]?
+Now, do you wanna hear about [[software|my favorite software]]?
 No?